 - Check the load times of your website regularly.
 If it shows non-routine behaviour, investigate the cause

-- Scan the content on your website regularly for any suspect links
+- Scan the content on your website regularly for any suspect links and unauthorised changes

 Source code scanners such as Wordfence are extremely effective at detecting a hack before it is noticed by either your customers, Google or any third party.
 They regularly scan the code of your website and compare it with a secure version of it.
 The source code scanner will even point out the infected pieces of code for you so that it is more convenient to diagnose the problem and remove it.